-Foreign dividends are exempt in the following circumstances:
+Foreign dividends are fully exempt in certain circumstances:

-- Where a person holds at least 10% of the total equity shares and voting rights in the company declaring the foreign dividend; - Where the shareholder is a foreign company, the dividend is paid or declared by another foreign company, and the two companies are resident in the same country; - Dividends received from a Controlled Foreign Company (CFC) that have already been taxed in the hands of the taxpayer when the profits were first made; - A dividend from a foreign share listed on a South African exchange, that is not a dividend in specie; - A foreign dividend received by or accrued to a company that is a resident in respect of a foreign share listed on a South African exchange, that is a dividend in specie.
+- Where a person holds at least 10% of the equity shares and voting rights in the company declaring the foreign dividend; - Where the shareholder is a foreign company, the dividend is paid or declared by another foreign company, and the two companies are resident in the same country; - Dividends received by or accrued to a resident from a Controlled Foreign Company (CFC), that have already been included in the income of the resident in terms of Section 9D in relation to that CFC; - A dividend from a foreign share listed on a South African exchange, that is not a dividend in specie; - A foreign dividend received by or accrued to a resident company in respect of a foreign share listed on a South African exchange, that is a dividend in specie.

-Taxable foreign dividends are subject to a maximum effective tax rate of 20%.
-The exemption is calculated as follows:
+Foreign dividends that do not qualify for the above exemptions are subject to a maximum effective tax rate of 20%.
+The exemption for these dividends is calculated as follows:

-- Individuals, deceased or insolvent estates, trusts: 25/45 x dividend; - Companies: financial years ends up to 30 March 2023: 8/28 x dividend; - Companies: financial years ending on or after 31 March 2023: 7/27 x dividend.
+- Individuals, deceased or insolvent estates, trusts: 25/45 x dividend; - Companies: year ends up to 30 March 2023: 8/28 x dividend; - Companies: years ending from 31 March 2023: 7/27 x dividend.

-The foreign dividend exemption does not apply to any foreign dividend received by or accrued to a person in respect of services rendered, unless the person holds the foreign share, or the foreign share is a restricted equity instrument held by that person.
+These exemptions do not apply to foreign dividends received by or accrued to a person in respect of services rendered, unless the person holds the foreign share or it constitutes a restricted equity instrument as envisioned in Section 8C that is held by that person.
 The exemptions also do not apply if the dividends are paid as an annuity.